Tiendil/tiendil-org-content/content/posts/2020-04-16-dungeon-generation-from-simple-to-complex/en.md

 - The dungeon will be placed on a grid.
 All coordinates will be integers.
 There will be almost no math.
 - We will visualize the dungeon using [matplotlib](https://matplotlib.org/).
 Yes, with a library for drawing plots.
-- The code will be written with a straightforward approach: no optimizations, no fancy architecture — it should just work.
+- The code will be written using a straightforward approach: no optimizations, no fancy architecture — it should just work.
-- We will output the results of the generator in a separate window using [pyplot.show](https://matplotlib.org/3.2.1/api/_as_gen/matplotlib.pyplot.show.html) and write them to the file system.
-There will be command line options to enable/disable these features.
+- We will output the generator's results in a separate window using [pyplot.show](https://matplotlib.org/3.2.1/api/_as_gen/matplotlib.pyplot.show.html) and write them to the file system.
+Command-line options will be available to turn these features on/off.
 - We will place the code in one file.
-It will be easier to look at diffs and, in general, there won't be many lines of code.
+It will be easier to look at diffs; generally, there will not be so much code.

 We will go from simple to complex and won't try to generate the entire dungeon from the start.